stefanprodan/gh-actions-demo/README.md

 For this to work you'll need a [GitOps operator](https://github.com/weaveworks/flux) that runs in your cluster and a container registry where GitHub actions are publishing immutable images (no latest tags, use semantic versioning or git sha).

-I will be using [podinfo](https://github.com/stefanprodan/k8s-podinfo) to demonstrate a GitOps pipeline including promoting releases between environments.
+I will be using [gh-actions-demo](https://github.com/stefanprodan/gh-actions-demo) to demonstrate a GitOps pipeline including promoting releases between environments.

-This is how a workflow could look for a golang app:
+This is how the GitHub workflow looks for a golang app:

 <img src="https://raw.githubusercontent.com/stefanprodan/gh-actions-demo/master/docs/screens/github-actions-podinfo.png" height="500">